dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 The cancellation token is triggered when [IHostedService.StopAsync](xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*) is called.
 Your implementation of `ExecuteAsync` should finish promptly when the cancellation token is fired in order to gracefully shut down the service.
 Otherwise, the service ungracefully shuts down at the shutdown timeout.
 For more information, see the [IHostedService interface](#ihostedservice-interface) section.

-`StartAsync` should be limited to short running task so that callers `await service.StartAsync` can proceed with executing.
+`StartAsync` should be limited to short running task because hosted services are run sequentially, and no further services are started until `StartAsync` runs to completion.
 Long running tasks should be placed in `ExecuteAsync`.
 For more information, see the source to [BackgroundService](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.Extensions.Hosting.Abstractions/src/BackgroundService.cs).

 ## Timed background tasks